shelbygreen/bwit-python/slack.md

 If you are new to Slack, then [here's](https://slack.com/help/articles/115004071768-What-is-Slack-) a quick rundown of how it works.
 Channels are a good way to keep conversations under the :umbrella: of a specific topic or context.
 Channels appear on the upper left side bar of the Slack UI.

-Channel topics can be specific to weekly assignments like [#week0](https://bwitp.slack.com/), [#week1](https://bwitp.slack.com/), [#week2](https://bwitp.slack.com/), etc. We also have a channel called [#help](https://bwitp.slack.com/) for general Python questions, if no dedicated channel exists for your question; and lastly, we have channels for talking about things other than Python, such as  [#random](https://bwitp.slack.com/) for general conversation.
-Please explore and join as many channels as interest you -- and if you have a suggestion for a new channel, feel free to start a discussion about it in our [#community](https://bwitp.slack.com/) channel.
+Channel topics can be specific to the challenge assignments like [#week0:5](h30daypythonchallenge.slack.com) or more general.
+In the channel [#python-programming](30daypythonchallenge.slack.com), you can discuss anything related to Python (outside of the challenge content).
+It will be used for general Python questions or discussions.
+And we have a channel for talking about things other than Python, such as [#random](30daypythonchallenge.slack.com) for general conversation.
+Please explore and join as many channels as interest you -- and if you have a suggestion for a new channel, feel free to start a discussion about it in our [#general](30daypythonchallenge.slack.com) channel.

 ### Asking Questions